K2SOHIGH/MOOSE/README.md

-# MAKOS
+# MAKO
-MetAgenomics worKflOws
+MetAgenomics worKflOw

 <p align="center">
   <img src="mako.png">
 </p>

-MAKOS is basically a bunch of wrapper/tools to process one or more samples/genomes through classical workflows in (meta)genomics such as megahit, SPADES, CheckM, GTDB-TK, Prodigal, etc...
+MAKO is basically a bunch of wrapper/tools to process one or more samples/genomes through classical workflows in (meta)genomics such as megahit, SPADES, CheckM, GTDB-TK, Prodigal, etc...
 Most of those wrappers/tools rely on [snakemake](https://snakemake.readthedocs.io/en/stable/) and can be easily deployed on a cluster.

 # summary